Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Believe and you're halfway there.
+> A flower falls, even though we love it; and a weed grows, even though we do not love it.

 <!-- QUOTE_END -->